 Travelling is one of my favourite things to do.
 I love visiting new places and the experiences it brings.
 However, air travel as a wheelchair user has always been my least favourite way to travel.
-Like most wheelchair users, having to get out of my comfortable wheelchair and man-handled into the aisle chair then into the aircraft seat is painful, unsafe and undignified.
-Thankfully there is a new invention called the easyTravelseat which is helping make air travel more comfortable for wheelchair users.
+Like most wheelchair users, having to get out of my comfortable wheelchair and be manhandled into the aisle chair and then into the aircraft seat is painful, unsafe and undignified.
+Thankfully there is a new invention called the ableSling (formerly called easyTravelseat) which is helping make air travel more comfortable for wheelchair users.

-I got to try the easyTravelseat and have since used it for several flights.
-I’m now excited to share my thoughts and experience of using this seat and how the easyTravelseat makes air travel simple for disabled travellers.
+I got to try the ableSling and have since used it for several flights.
+I’m now excited to share my thoughts and experience of using this seat and how the ableSling makes air travel simple for disabled travellers.

-The easyTravelseat was created by Josh Wintersgill, a wheelchair user with Spinal Muscular Atrophy (SMA).
-Josh knew first hand the problems faced by wheelchair users when travelling by plane and wanted to do something to make it easier.
+The ableSling was created by Josh Wintersgill, a wheelchair user with Spinal Muscular Atrophy (SMA).
+Josh knew first-hand the problems faced by wheelchair users when travelling by plane and wanted to do something to make it easier.

 That’s when he founded AbleMove and created a product that could become a game-changer for disabled travellers.

-The award-winning easyTravelseat is a sling/seat combination designed not only to make transferring easier but to work as an in-situ piece of equipment.
+The ableSling is an award-winning in-situ transfer sling for hoists and manual transfers.
+Designed not only to facilitate transferring but also to function as an in-situ piece of equipment.

-If you have used hoist slings, then you will be familiar with the look and idea of the easyTravelseat.
-Instead of pieces of material being placed under and up through your legs like other slings, the easyTravelseat is one whole seat.
+If you have used hoist slings, then you will be familiar with the look and idea of the ableSling.
+Instead of pieces of material being placed under and up through your legs like other slings, the ableSling is one whole seat.

 It is placed in your wheelchair and you sit on top as you would with your regular wheelchair seat cushion.